Pinterest

 Jump to Recipe

 Königskuchen.
-One of the most of the traditional holiday baking recipes made in Germany.
-Translated this means "King's Cake."
+One of the traditional holiday baking recipes made in Germany.
+Translated, this means "King's Cake."

 My husband loves this Königskuchen when it's served buttered and covered in black currant jam.
 Although I usually only make it during the holidays, it's a good cake to serve for a Kaffeeklatsch any time of the year.